SonarSource/sonar-scanning-examples/swift-coverage/README.md

 ### Verify in SonarQube

-Verify in SonarQube that for the project "swift-coverage-example" the coverage value is around 75%.
+Verify in SonarQube that for the project `swift-coverage-example` the coverage value is around 75%.